MakeshVineeth/WikiPreview.Fluent.Plugin/README.md

 ![alt text](wikipreview_image.png "Preview Image")

-This repo is for a [Fluent Search](https://fluentsearch.net) plugin for searching in Wikipedia and displays results directly in the Fluent Search.
+This repo is for a [Fluent Search](https://fluentsearch.net) plugin for searching in Wikipedia and display results directly in the Fluent Search.

 # Usage